 15. Keep an Eye Out for Plagiarism

 However, they don't always catch everything.
 So, I place a few random sentences from my hubs into Google Alerts3 so they will notify me when a copy is found.

 Make an alert for each title and for one or two sentences taken from the content.
 It's a long, drawn-out process, but once you do it, it’s done.
 Just remember to do it for each new article that you publish.

 If it’s too much work and you don’t feel it’s worth doing, then just do it for your hubs that get the most traffic.

 16. Use Amazon Ad Capsules and In-Text Links Properly

 - Amazon capsules need to be 100% related to the subject of the hub.
-This applies to in-text Amazon links too.
+That applies to in-text Amazon links too.

 - Describe your experience with the product and place that text in the Amazon capsule.
 The Buy Now button will automatically fall below that text.
 I feel this provides a better user experience because you’re not pushing a “buy” button in their face.
 Placing the button under the description works better since it’s like having a “call to action” in the right place.

 - Use Amazon to provide value to the reader rather than hoping to make money.
 Think in terms of the reader.
 Can you honestly determine if you would order the item?
 If in doubt, don't include it.